 iMED covers emergency hospitalization and medical services (including outpatient treatment at a doctor's clinic) for an unexpected sickness or injury.
 The full policy is available on the iMED website.

 When am I covered?

-iMED coverage dates are set according to the type and duration of study program new international students register for.
+iMED coverage dates are set according to the type and duration of your study program.
 Your iMED coverage dates will appear on your iMED Card.

-All other new international students (degree seeking, non-degree seeking, visiting and unclassified) are covered for the three-month waiting period before they become eligible for MSP.
+All other new international students (degree seeking, non-degree seeking, visiting, and unclassified) are covered for the three-month waiting period before they become eligible for MSP.
 This waiting period includes the remainder of the month you arrive in BC plus two full months.
-For example, if you arrived in BC on August 25, you would be eligible for MSP on November 1.
+For example, if you arrived in BC on August 25, you would be eligible for MSP coverage starting November 1.

 iMED will ensure that you have adequate medical coverage from the time you leave home (up to 10 days prior to your arrival in Canada), with the earliest arrival date in Canada being:

 - August 1 for Winter Session Term 1